QRTP — QR Transport Protocol

 0x08 // --- packets, packet_size from frame size ---

-Stream descriptors appear only in full frames, starting immediately after the transfer_id.
-Each descriptor is 8 bytes.
-The 0x80 flag on stream_type marks the last descriptor in the frame.
+Stream headers appear only in full frames, starting immediately after the transfer_id.
+Each header block is exactly 8 bytes long.
+The 0x80 flag on stream_type marks the final stream header section.

 0x01 si // stream_id (u8)